holderbaum-io/think-about-website/content/en/about-us.md

 # About Us!

 We are Andreas, Chrissi and Jakob from Cologne, Germany!
-We are three human-beings partly with technical, partly with activist backgrounds who are realizing a long time dream to make our own conference possible.
+We are three human-beings who are realizing a long time dream to make their own conference possible.
 Under the name of [HRX](https://hrx.events/) we are currently planning the event in our free time among our daily jobs in the tech industry.

 Our world should become a better and safer place for every human being – regardless of their personal backgrounds and beliefs. **So let’s come together and do something great!**

 If you have any questions or feedback for us, or you simply want to get to know us please feel free to reach out at any time.